davidgohel/officer/README.md

 available.

-*This package is close to ReporteRs as it produces Word and PowerPoint files but it is faster, do not require `rJava` (but `xml2`) and has less functions that will make it easier to maintain.*
+*This package is close to ReporteRs as it produces Word and PowerPoint files but it is faster, do not require `rJava` and is easier to maintain.*

 <img src="http://www.ardata.fr/images/officerlogo.svg" width = "15%"/>